 Research methods

-Since this is a specific topic in the whole liver transplantation field.
-Literatures comparing the survival outcomes between SFSG and normal-for-size grafts (NFSG) were limited, in addition, most studies were of small sample size.
+Literature comparing the survival outcomes between SFSGs and normal-for-size grafts were limited.
+In addition, most studies were of small sample size.
 Meta-analysis allows pooling of the results from these studies.
 This is the first meta-analysis performed on this important topic.

 Research results

 After extensive literature review following the preset search protocol, there were seven studies comprising of over 1800 LDLT recipients eligible to be included for meta-analysis.
-It was demonstrated that SFSG is associated with inferior medium term (3-year) graft survival but no significant effect on long-term (5-year) graft survival.
+It was demonstrated that SFSG is associated with inferior medium-term (3-year) graft survival, but no significant effect on long-term (5-year) graft survival.
 This result would support the use of SFSG and potentially help promoting left shifting.
 However, it is beyond the capacity of this study to define what is the smallest graft size that is safe for LDLT.

 Research conclusions

 This is the first study trying to illustrate the effect of SFSG on graft survival using meta-analysis.
-With the results in this study, SFSG (i.e., GW < 0.8% GBWR or GV < 35% ESLV) is associated with inferior medium but not long-term graft survival.
+With the results in this study, SFSG is associated with inferior medium-term but not long-term graft survival.
 Therefore, for patients who receive a SFSG, graft function should be followed more vigilantly by means of biochemical and radiological investigations.
-However, SFSG should not be considered as an “inferior graft” when compared to NFSG judging from the comparable long-term outcome.
+However, SFSG should not be considered an “inferior graft” when compared to normal-for-size grafts judging from the comparable long-term outcome.

 Research perspectives

-The result from this study seems to suggest that left lobe donor hepatectomy should be considered even if it is a SFSG to the transplant recipient, for the benefit of better donor safety margin.
-Due to the heterogeneity of the patients in this study, whether this statement is valid in all LT indications (i.e., hepatocellular carcinoma) remains to be answered.
-In addition, smallest graft size which is safe for LDLT is yet to be defined.
+The result from this study seems to suggest that left lobe donor hepatectomy should be considered even if it is a SFSG to the transplant recipient for the benefit of better donor safety margin.
+Due to the heterogeneity of the patients in this study, whether this statement is valid in all liver transplantation indications (i.e. hepatocellular carcinoma) remains to be answered.
+In addition, the smallest graft size that is safe for LDLT is yet to be defined.

 REFERENCES